 Other researchers in a review article documented that magnesium enhances the activity of three important enzymes involved in energy production.
 Several of these enzymes are stimulated directly by a Magnesium-isocitrate complex and by free magnesium ions.

-Ensuring that the brain has the magnesium, calories and other nutrients required for ATP production and conversion will help to optimize cognitive and other biological process that rely upon that energy.
+Ensuring that the brain has the magnesium, calories and other nutrients required for ATP production and conversion will help to optimize cognitive and other biological processes that rely upon that energy.

 If insufficient amounts of magnesium are found in the diet, a dietary supplement containing magnesium may be warranted to help support normal brain health.
 Magnesium bisglycinate chelate is highly bioavailable.
 There are many studies that demonstrate its bioavailability through various stages in the body.
 This highly bioavailable source of supplementary magnesium can help provide adequate nutrition to support the health of the brain.